Removing duplicates to get unique values out of an array can be a common task to perform. Languages like Ruby have built-in methods like uniq

 in my blog post Array vs Set: Fundamentals in Swift explained.

-is not maintaining the order.
-If keeping the order is important in your case you might not want to go with a Set
+Without going too much into detail on the differences, it’s good to know that a Set is not maintaining the order.
+If keeping the order is essential in your case, you may not want to opt for a Set

 .
 You could go for an NSOrderedSet

-but this class does not give you type completion and you’ll have to work with Any
+, but this class does not give you type completion, and you’ll have to work with Any

 instances.